 Component Description

-(1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+(1) WLAN antenna Sends and receives wireless signals to communicate with wireless local area networks (WLANs).

-(2) Internal microphones Record sound.
+(2) Webcam light On: The webcam is in use.

-(3) Webcam light On: The webcam is in use.
+(3) Webcam Records video and captures photographs.
+Some products allow ye to video conference and chat online using streaming video.

-(4) Webcam Records video and captures photographs.
-Some products allow you to video conference and chat online using streaming video.
+To use a webcam:

-To use a webcam (integrated camera):
+Type camera in the taskbar search box, and then select Camera.

-Component Description Type camera in the taskbar search box, and then select Camera.
+(4) Internal microphone Records sound.